-This data is updated weekly.
+This data is updated monthly.
 The graphs show weekly reports on how practices across the US are seeing their patient flows and revenues impacted by the Coronavirus pandemic.

 We suggest that readers pay close attention to the relative changes and trends in order to understand how optometry practices are being affected by the Coronavirus.

-New patient bookings continue their upward trend, and the comparison between total exams in 2019 compared to 2020 is up another 20%, showing that we're only down 37% from last year, a huge change from the record lows just over 1 month ago, when practices were experiencing a 91% decrease in total exam volume comparing 2019-2020.
+New patient bookings continued their upward trend through the summer.
+August's numbers showed a huge change from the record lows of April, when practices were experiencing a 91% decrease in total exam volume comparing 2019-2020.

 We will continue to provide updates over the next few weeks.
 Expect significant changes on a weekly basis due to the ongoing updates in both policy, behavior, and the speed at which new information is collected and disseminated to the public.

 As you see from the graph, contact lens purchases continue their trend upwards back towards the level of purchases last year.
 Expect to see a return to baseline even before patient volume returns to its baseline levels.

 Frames and lenses sold are recovering at a faster rate than patient bookings.
 It would be interesting to dive into more detail here and analyze a few different factors within the data:

 - Are patients purchasing more second pair frames and lenses now, on average, than normal?

 - Are more patients making in-store purchases on an exam day compared to normal?